nasa/fprime/Svc/BufferManager/docs/sdd.md

 2. The store maintained by `BufferManager` has a fixed size, set at component initialization.
 This fixed size is never exceeded by the outstanding allocations.

-3. Buffers are freed in the same order that they were allocated.

 ### 3.2 Block Description Diagram (BDD)